Frelseren/adaptive-component/README.md

-# Adapritve Component
+# Adaptive Component

 High-order utility function to extend the Lightning Web Component to support adaptive design.

-The new class listens for the media query changes and renders either given desktop and mobile template.
+The new class listens for media query changes and renders either the given desktop or mobile template.

-The options object supports dekstop and mobile HTML templates and a media query to match.
+The options object supports both desktop and mobile HTML templates, as well as a media query to match.

 By default, the desktop media query is `min-width: 600px;`.